evekeen/ivkin.dev/content/post/fashion-search-ai-powered-style-discovery-in-one-day.md

 This hackathon project was a series of firsts for me: my first time using **Next.js** for a full-stack app and my first deployment on **Vercel**.
 Despite the learning curve, Next.js proved to be a great fit for rapidly building both the frontend and backend API in one project.
 By the end of the day, we had a live demo running on Vercel ([GitHub - evekeen/fashion_search](https://github.com/evekeen/fashion_search#:~:text=)), complete with user authentication, an AI-powered recommendation engine, and real product search integration.

+## Architecture Planning and Parallel Development

+Before diving into coding, we spent crucial time discussing and planning our architecture.
+This upfront investment proved invaluable for our three-person team:

+- **Module Separation:** We divided the application into clear, independent modules: the frontend UI, the AI processing pipeline, and the shopping integration.
+Each developer could work on their module without blocking others.

+- **API Contract Design:** We defined clear interfaces between modules upfront.
+For example, we agreed that the AI pipeline would return a standardized JSON structure containing both the generated image URL and a list of clothing items to search for.
+This allowed the shopping module developer to start building their integration while the AI pipeline was still in development.

+- **Data Flow Planning:** We mapped out how data would flow through the system - from user input to final recommendations.
+This helped us identify potential bottlenecks early and plan our rate limiting strategy.

+- **Technology Choices:** We made key decisions about our tech stack together, ensuring everyone understood the implications.
+For instance, choosing Next.js meant we could use its API routes for our backend, simplifying deployment.

+This architectural planning session, though it took about an hour of our hackathon time, enabled us to work in parallel effectively.
+While one person built the frontend components, another could develop the AI integration, and a third could work on the shopping API - all without stepping on each other's toes.

 ## Project Overview and Goals

 **Fashion Search** is an AI-powered style recommendation platform that allows users to upload images reflecting their preferred fashion aesthetics, describe their desired style, and receive targeted outfit recommendations ([GitHub - evekeen/fashion_search](https://github.com/evekeen/fashion_search#:~:text=)).
 In essence, it's like having a personal stylist and shopper powered by AI.
 The app's core goals and features include: